Insomnia: Expert insight on managing sleep difficulties

 Psychiatry

 Dr Dipesh Mistry is a well-regarded and extremely experienced consultant sleep physician and psychiatrist.
-He honed his skills in the Royal London Hospital for Integrated Medicine (NHS) and offers face to face consultants at Ankha Clinic, in the heart of Chelsea, moments from Chelsea Green (private).
+He honed his skills in the Royal London Hospital for Integrated Medicine (NHS) and offers face-to-face consultations at Ankha Clinic, in the heart of Chelsea, moments from Chelsea Green (private).
+Dr Mistry also offers face-to-face consultations at 150 Harley Street.

 Dr Mistry, who specialises in insomniadepressionanxietyOCDPTSD, and stress, also possesses expertise in panic attacksphobiasbipolar disorder and emotionally unstable (borderline) personality disorder.